 Ear cancer most often develops in the outer skin of the ear, though there are a few cases of cancer found in the inner ear.

-Melanomas and carcinomas are the two categories of cancer that can affect the ear.
-Squamous cell carcinomas that arise in the outer region of the ear are more common, but basal cell carcinomas as well as malignant melanomas arising in the inner or middle ear also occur.
+Melanomas and carcinomas are the tw types of cancer that affect the ear.
+Squamous cell carcinomas that arise in the outer region of the ear are more common, but basal cell carcinomas and malignant melanomas in the inner or middle ear can also occur.

-Ear cancers mostly develop in the outer skin.
-About 5% of skin cancers develop in the ear.
+Around 5% of skin cancers develop on the ear, and these are typically found on the outer skin.
 An inflamed spot or sore that persists for more than 4 weeks is the primary symptom for outer ear cancer.

 Inner ear cancers are very uncommon; according to researchers, less than one million people in the UK develop cancer in the middle ear.
-Ear cancer symptoms rely upon the location of the tumor in the ear.
-Discharge from the inner ear that is blood-stained is a typical symptom for middle ear cancer.
+This is important, as the symptoms change depending on the location of the tumor in the ear.

 - Inability to move the face on the affected side of ear

 - Earache (pain) inside the ear